12 engaging scrollytelling examples to inspire your content

 Women staring at camera, black and white.

-“Scrollytelling” (scroll + storytelling) is when elements on a webpage appear, move, disappear, or otherwise change as the user scrolls the page.
+Scrollytelling is scroll-driven digital storytelling.
+It's when elements on a webpage appear, move, disappear, or otherwise change as the user scrolls the page.
+Think 'scroll' plus 'storytelling'.

 Image of scrollytelling example Snow Fall